3 Uncommon Tips For Practicing Jazz Piano Technique

 Fortunately, I’ve had 15 years more experience , countless hours of practice, and over a 1700 gigs under my belt since then.

 So, I’d like to share with you the discoveries I’ve made since then.
 Here are 3 improved ways of practicing jazz piano technique.
+Think of these as piano drills for the real world.

 A Jazz Piano Technical Routine